rust-bakery/nom/README.md

 }
 ```

-There is already a large list of parsers available, like:
+There is already a large list of basic parsers available, like:

 - **length_value**: a byte indicating the size of the following buffer
 - **not_line_ending**: returning as much data as possible until a line ending (\r or \n) is found